MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/c/enumerations.md

 ## mip_cc_label_assignment_method

-nDescribes how a new label is being applied
+Describes how a new label is being applied

 | Field | Description |
 |---|---|